knhash/knhash.github.io/_posts/2023-10-05-the-great-traffic-surge.md

 tags:
   - general
   - recommendation-systems
+title: >-
-title: "The Great Traffic Surge: A Machine Learning Engineer's Tale of Resource Starvation and Memory Limits"
+  The Great Traffic Surge: A Machine Learning Engineer's Tale of Resource Starvation and Memory Limits
 ---
 You log in and see that one of your prediction service endpoints has been throwing errors since a few hours, **HTTP 503**, the server is currently unavailable.
 The *on-call* has taken down the model and deployed a fallback - so as to not trip the engineering circuit breakers anymore.